Sas4aZ/Review-my-review/README.md

 - shows error in validation in form fields and retains data even though server side validation used.
 - uses bootstrap js and css for design + liveness
 - Comment on code

+## Running the project
+To run this, its same from all other php based web applications.
+The only thing to worry about is that the database name is review_site. after making a db name review_site and importing the database, you are ready to go.